Sensory Play: Laundry Basket Push Game

 In my daughter's case, that was taking her love of pushing empty boxes or carrying boxes around the house and providing her a “just right” challenge by adding some weight and making it fun.

-- Make an obstacle course with the colored floor circles or cones and have your child push the basket while weaving in and out of the spots or cones.
+Obstacle Course Challenge – Set up cones or colored floor circles and have your child weave the basket in and out of them.

 You may also like: